KlasniMisho123/KlasniMisho123/README.md

 - 🔥 Current GitHub Streak: 50+ days
 - 🌟 Contributed to 5+ open-source projects
 - 📘 Published articles on [Dev.to](https://dev.to/your-profile)

 ---

+## 💡 Goals
+- 🚀 Continue learning **TypeScript** and **Next.js**
+- 🌍 Open to internship and collaboration opportunities
+-
+---

+## 💼 Projects
+- [MoodCheck](https://github.com/KlasniMisho123/moodcheck) - A web app to track and monitor your mood.
+- [ExpressoMeter](https://github.com/KlasniMisho123/expresometer) - A coffee consumption tracker with caffeine level tracking.
+- [Pokedex](https://github.com/KlasniMisho123/pokedex) - A web app that displays information about Pokémon.

+---